-You've arrived!
-Welcome to Greenland.
-During your discovery of Greenland's remote eastern coast, you'll enjoy sea-level Zodiac cruises and shore visits to several locations.
+During your tour of Greenland’s remote eastern coast, you’ll enjoy sea-level Zodiac cruises and shore visits to several locations.

 Visit the remains of ancient Thule settlements, and keep an eye out for grazing musk oxen, because 40% of the world's population of this fascinating mammal lives on the east coast of Greenland.

 Continue sailing through spectacular Scoresbysund, birthplace of many icebergs, and - some say - the most beautiful fjord system in the world.

 At sea, the Denmark Strait is your pathway east, towards Iceland.
 Keep your eyes peeled for potential whale spottings along the way.

-This morning you'll disembark from your ship in Reykjavik, and bid farewell to your expedition crew and fellow cruisemates.
+This morning you'll disembark from your ship in Akureyri.

 Transfer between Reykjavik International airport and your hotel with private vehicle and english speaking driver.
 Your driver will make a stop at the Blue Lagoon (entrance fee not included) for you to enjoy the famous healing properties of the mineral waters.
 This makes a great final activity before carrying on to the airport to board your flight home.

 Stay in the know: Subscribe to our newsletter to have our hand-picked trips & specials delivered to you!